Rate this tip sheet

 Some card issuers will allow you to cancel the card for a fee, which they deduct from the remaining balance before you receive any money back.

-Check the prepaid card terms and conditions for more details.
+Check the prepaid card’s terms and conditions for more details.

-Before buying, find out if the card is accepted at locations where you are likely to shop.
-Also, if you plan to use the card for online purchases or outside of Canada, confirm with the prepaid card issuer whether you will be able to do so.
+Before buying, find out whether the places where you are likely to shop will accept the card.
+If you plan to use the card for online purchases or outside of Canada, confirm with the prepaid card issuer whether you will be able to do so.

-Use the payment option that gives you the benefits you want at a cost that is acceptable to you.
+Use the payment option that gives you the benefits you want at a cost you can accept.
 Compare fees and benefits for using cash, prepaid cards, debit cards and credit cards, and decide which option works best for your own use or as a gift.